New Growth in the Green Woods of Sirsi, India

 The mirrors that speak

-We think that incredible things we see in people must be obvious to them.
-A lot of us never tell others the good things we see.
+We think that incredible things we see in people must be as obvious to them as they are to us.
 The better those things are, the more real and authentic, the more we think it must surely go without saying.
-I think this is the most true with Asians.
+Consequently, most of us never tell others the good things that we see in them.

 That’s the thing about travel.
 You go to new places, and you meet people you wouldn’t cross paths with had you stayed home.
 They may tell you different things about you, than you’ve heard before.
-Like the internet, there’s a degree of transience and anonymity that maybe makes it easier to people to take a chance and speak out.
+Like the internet, there’s a degree of transience and anonymity that makes it easier to people to take a chance and speak out, when they would not do so at home.

 Waking up from the cave